 The judge may ask the jurors some questions, either as a group or individually.
 Assuming that your state laws permit the attorneys for both sides to ask questions, both sides are then permitted to ask additional questions.

 During the questioning by either attorney, the other attorney may object to the form or the content of a question.
 The judge will make a ruling each time that either allows the question or rejects the question as being a proper area for inquiry.
-The judge may need to confer with the attorneys at the bench (the judge’s elevated desk), or ask the jurors to take a short break outside of the courtroom for purposes of letting both attorneys put all of the details of the challenge or objection “on the record” before making a ruling.
+The judge may need to confer with the attorneys at the bench (the judge’s elevated desk) or ask the jurors to take a short break outside of the courtroom for the purpose of letting both attorneys put all of the details of the challenge or objection “on the record” before making a ruling.

 Each attorney may then be allowed to ask each juror individually some very pointed questions, using the information that was divulged during the general questions or taken from the information sheet that each juror completed before coming into court.
 The prosecution asks his or her individual questions, followed by your attorney, for each potential juror in turn.